Skip to main content

 Default values

 TypeScript default values will be used to infer the default value for the argument in the schema.
-Note that the default value must be parasable as a valid GraphQL literal.
+Note that the default value must be parsable as a valid GraphQL literal.

 class MyClass {